DiegoPomares/bitter/readme.md

 newgrp dialout

 # Flash MicroPython into the esp board, only ever needed once unless
-# you disable the Python interpreter in the serial port and get locked out
+# you disable the Python interpreter in UART0 and get locked out
 make flash-board

 # TODO *********************************************************************************************
-# Configure WiFi
+# Configure WiFi, this just generates the config/wifi.secret.json file
 make setup-wifi

 # Bundle the application, push it to the esp boar and reset the board